GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 ## Template Inheritance

-If you have been to website such as spotify.com, you will notice that it there are some reusable element of the website.
+If you have been to a website such as [spotify.com](spotify.com), you will notice that it there are some reusable elements sprinkled throughout the website.

 ![Spotify](/images/flask_templates/spotify.png)